quarks-edge/quarks.documentation/docs/quarks/samples/iotf/quickstart.md

       device.events(json, "sensors", QoS.FIRE_AND_FORGET);
   {% endhighlight %}

-It's that simple to send a Quarks stream to IBM Watson Platform as device events.
+It's that simple to send a Quarks stream to IBM Watson IoT Platform as device events.